By Vatsal Jain

 The antitrust lawsuits against Big Tech – Apple, Amazon, Google, and Facebook – are expected to persist, not only in Europe and the US but in other countries too.

 While the policymakers allowed the tech firms to break new grounds and flourish, their near-monopoly in domains such as social media, e-commerce, searching, and device ecosystem has triggered the regulators such as the European Union (EU) and the Federal Trade Commission (FTC) to examine their misuse of monopoly power.
-With Google and Facebook acquiring stakes in Reliance Jio, it might be just a matter of time before the antitrust issues knock the doors of the Competition Commission of India (CCI).
+With Google and Facebook acquiring stakes in Reliance Jio, it might be just a matter of time before the antitrust issues knock on the doors of the Competition Commission of India (CCI).

 Nearly half of the global population (about 3.8 billion) uses mobile internet, and 3G and 4G have covered almost 50% of the global population.
 As such, the challenge is to cover the remaining half in the rural and semi-urban regions with the purview of mobile broadband.